 ops.json:

-interval is to inform prometheus how often this endpoint must be hit.
-Please don’t keep it too low like 1 second.
-Your
+interval is how often Prometheus will hit this endpoint, in seconds.
+Please don’t keep it too low (like 1 second).

 LocalOps will then make these metrics available automatically in the Grafana dashboard via Prometheus, just like any